wp-plugins/tp2wp-importer/readme.txt

 == Changelog ==

 = 1.0.0 =
 Initial release of new plugin.
-The [ReadyMade WordPress Importer](https://wordpress.org/plugins/readymade-wordpress-importer-061/) should now be considered deprecated and superseded by this plugin.
+The [ReadyMade WordPress Importer](https://wordpress.org/plugins/readymade-wordpress-importer-061/) is superseded by this plugin.

 = WordPress Importer =